junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-03-20-Calculus-3-worksheet-2.md

     level_curve_2 = implicit_plot(x*y+1/2, (x,-4,4), (y,-4,4), color="green") # draw another level curve
     (constrain+level_curve_1+level_curve_2).show()        # print out those curves
       </div>
-  * The level curves and constrain are tangent at those points where have extreme values.
+  * The level curves and the constraint are tangent at the points where they have extreme values.
+  * At a critical point on the constraint, the gradient of the level curve and the gradient of the constraint are parallel since the tangent line of the constraint and a level curve at a point with an extreme value are the same.
+It deduces the desired equation
+  $$
+  \nambla f =\lambda\nambla g.
+  $$
 </details>

 ---